top of page

 Individuality - A function of your framework.

-Of course this is a noble pursuit however it’s a little misguided, since.
+Of course, this is a noble pursuit; however, it’s a little misguided.
 It’ll always be more meaningful to be authentically you.

-Individuality is the essence of you - the way you think, the things that ignite passion in you, your goals, the detail in a film that you’re obsessed with and that nobody else even notices.
+Individuality is the essence of you—the way you think, the things that ignite passion in you, your goals, and the details in a film that you’re obsessed with, which nobody else even notices.

-You take that and produce something that has you in it..
-It’s scary, in fact it’s terrifying to put yourself out there.
-It’s natural as you want to protect yourself from harsh judgements and criticism.
+You take that and produce something that has you in it.
+It’s scary; in fact, it’s terrifying to put yourself out there.
+It’s natural to want to protect yourself from harsh judgments and criticism.

 But your job as an artist is to create just for you.
 Not anyone else.
-So if you like it, you can put it out and if others love it, that’s great, and if not that’s fine.
+So if you like it, you can put it out, and if others love it, that’s great.
+If not, that’s fine too.

 Alfred Adler talks about the separation of tasks.
 We must know our tasks and how they differ from the tasks of others.